richardgaywood/paydata.org/content/sprawlrunners/deckers/wireless_world/everyday_augmented.md

 weight: 150
 ---

-{{% alert title="Author's Note" color="gray" %}}
+{{% alert title="Author's Note" color="info" %}}
-On this page, I present an overview of my personal canon for how augmented reality works in my cyberpunk setting.
+*On this page, I present an overview of my personal canon for how augmented reality works in my cyberpunk setting.*

-I freely admit that I am attempting to have my cake and eat it.
+*I freely admit that I am attempting to have my cake and eat it.
 Traditional '80s cyberpunk has a traditional view of computing and in particular the internet: it is a place where you go to.
 Computers are large, they are fixed in place, and they are used mostly by specialists.
-This is mirrored by the role of VR in my campaign.
+This is mirrored by the role of VR in my campaign.*

-The modern world of the 2020s have obsoleted this view.
+*The modern world of the 2020s have obsoleted this view.
 Smartphones have made computing and the internet ubiquitous, always within arm's reach, and accessible to everyone.
-This is mirrored by the use of AR in my campaign.
+This is mirrored by the use of AR in my campaign.*

-Hopefully, my approach blends the two; maintains the feeling that VR is a special and specialised domain only open to a few, while keeping AR for the future masses who are as addicted to their social media feeds as we are today.
+*Hopefully, my approach blends the two; maintains the feeling that VR is a special and specialised domain only open to a few, while keeping AR for the future masses who are as addicted to their social media feeds as we are today.*
 {{% /alert %}}

 ## Augmented reality is not telepathy